 Who was John Calvin in the Reformation?

-He hoped that this would give his son a career as a bishop’s clerk and with it a good income.
-These studies culminated in a degree in arts from the College de Montaigu, an institution known for its excessive moral and academic rigour.
+He hoped this would give his son a career as a bishop’s clerk and a good income.
+These studies culminated in a degree in arts from the College de Montaigu, an institution known for its excessive moral and academic rigor.

-According to historical sources, Calvin was in the Reformation the who had established a firm doctrinal line at the Council of Trent, while the newly founded Jesuit Company was beginning the Counter-Reformation, an ideological drive to reclaim territory lost to Catholicism.
+According to historical sources, Calvin was in the Reformation.
+He had established a firm doctrinal line at the Council of Trent while the newly founded Jesuit Company was beginning the Counter-Reformation, an ideological drive to reclaim territory lost to Catholicism.